Washing and maintenance of duvets and pillows

 To prevent the duvet from becoming heavier and its insulation ability from deteriorating, with the result that you might end up cold at night, it’s a really good idea to both air and wash your duvet and pillow.
 We have brought together our best expert advice on this page so you can get the down, duvet and pillow to stay high-quality for longer.

-Maintaining your duvet and pillow
+How to wash and dry your duvet and pillow properly

 Daily routines in the bedroom are important – including in the long run.
 Duvets and pillows last longer with a little care.
 This is very good for the down, the duvet and the pillow, and will mean that you’ll end up with products that live up to the same high standard for a longer time.
 Here, we share our expertise on maintaining pillows and duvets.